ngnjs/NGN/docs/src/guides/model_overview/README.md

 ## Data Validation

-Models support dataÂ validation using the #addValidator method.
+Models support data validation using the __#addValidator__ method.
 There are several built in validation utilities, including basic matching (i.e. String == String), Regular Expression pattern matching, enumeration, and custom validation functions.

 ## Associations: Related Models

-Sometimes a model needs to contain nested models as properties of it's own.
+Sometimes a model needs to contain nested models as properties of its own.
 For example, a `Group` may contain multiple `Person` models.
 NGN identifies relationship between models through associations (NGN.model.data.Association).

 Assocations allow developers to provide relationship rules, such as cardinality and referential integrity.
-If these terms sound like relational database speak, that's because it is.
+If this sounds like relational database speak, that's because it is.
 Since many applications maintain relationships between different entities, NGN has employed a type of modeling capable of enforcing these associations.
 This does not mean an application must use a relational database.
 NGN natively supports several NoSQL data stores.